Hygiene: Medical hygiene at home

-Antiseptics may be applied to cuts, wounds abrasions of the skin to prevent the entry of harmful bacteria that can cause sepsis.
-Day-to-day hygiene practices, other than special medical hygiene procedures are no different for those at increased risk of infection than for other family members.
+Antiseptics may be applied to cuts, wounds, and abrasions of the skin to prevent the entry of harmful bacteria that can cause sepsis.
+Day-to-day hygiene practices, other than special medical hygiene procedures, are no different for those at increased risk of infection than for other family members.
 The difference is that, if hygiene practices are not correctly carried out, the risk of infection is much greater.

 Disinfectants and antibacterials in home hygiene

 Chemical disinfectants are products that kill pathogens.
 If the product is a disinfectant, the label on the product should say "disinfectant" or "kills" pathogens.
 Some commercial products, e.g. bleaches, even though they are technically disinfectants, say that they "kill pathogens" but are not actually labelled as "disinfectants".
 Not all disinfectants kill all types of pathogens.
 All disinfectants kill bacteria (called bactericidal).
-Some also kill fungi (fungicidal), bacterial spores (sporicidal) or viruses (virucidal).
+Some also kill fungi (fungicidal), bacterial spores (sporicidal), or viruses (virucidal).

 An antibacterial product acts against bacteria in some unspecified way.
 Some products labelled "antibacterial" kill bacteria while others may contain a concentration of active ingredient that only prevents them from multiplying.
 It is, therefore, important to check whether the product label states that it "kills bacteria".
 An antibacterial is not necessarily anti-fungal or anti-viral unless this is stated on the label.

 The term sanitizer has been used to define substances that both clean and disinfect.
 More recently this term has been applied to alcohol-based products that disinfect the hands (alcohol hand sanitizers).
 Alcohol hand sanitizers however are not considered to be effective on soiled hands.

 The term biocide is a broad term for a substance that kills, inactivates or otherwise controls living organisms.
 It includes antiseptics and disinfectants, which combat micro-organisms, and pesticides.